Arnold, California

 Santa Fe, New Mexico

-Santa Fe is poised with the grace and promise of an existence that spans over 400 years.
-As the nation's oldest capital city, Santa Fe bears an identity that extends past Anglo-America and into Spanish and Pueblo heritages.
+Santa Fe is poised with grace and promise shaped by over 400 years of history.
+As the nation's oldest state capital, Santa Fe bears an identity that extends past Anglo-America and into Spanish and Pueblo heritages.
 History aficionados and culture enthusiasts are drawn to “The City Different” each year.
 Explore numerous museums and partake in community-wide celebrations.
-Santa Fe is a paradise for the bold-hearted.
+Santa Fe is a destination for the bold-hearted.

 Go to guide